blackbucksoftware/icetestng-docs/docs/equipment-check-app.md

 ## Supported Checks
 Currently, the app can be used to document the following checks according to the FEIF Rules & Regulations:

+*   Arrival check (normally only used at the World Championships)
 *   Fit-to-compete check (G5.1)
 *   Equipment check / exit check (G5.1)
 *   Shoeing check (G6.5)